kitpages/symfony-kitpages-cms-edition/README.md

 c) import database

-    * You must create a database.
+    * You must create the database.
     * run the command:
         php app/console kitCmsDemo:importDatabase
         answers to questions